muhammadmuzzamilkhan/cashflow-tracker/README.md

 3. Make your changes.
 4. Submit a pull request.

+## Credits

+Created by Muhammad Muzzamil Khan

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Explore and contribute to PHP Product Manager to enhance its functionality.
+If you have questions or suggestions, please open an issue or contact khanmuhammadmuzzamil500@gmail.com